 There is no further right of appeal either to the authority, the appeal panel or the Secretary of State for Education.
 You are entitled to write to the Secretary of State about any aspect of your child's education.
 The Local Government Ombudsman can investigate written complaints about maladministration on the part of an admission appeals panel.
 This is not a right of appeal and has to relate to issues such as a failure to follow correct procedures or a failure to act independently, rather than just the person making the complaint thinks the decision is wrong.
-The information you provide as part of the appeals process may be disclosed to the Local Government Ombudsman as part of their investigation into complaints submitted by other appellants.
+The information you provide as part of their investigation into complaints submitted by other appellants.
 This personal information will not be disclosed to the complainant.
 Under Section 29 of the Local Government Act 1974 the Local Authority is legally required to provide this information to the Ombudsman if requested.
 For further information please call the LGO Advice Team on 0300 061 0614 or visit the website www.lgo.org.uk or write to